-U-Visas For Victims of Crime
+U-Visa Lawyer For Victims of Crime

 If you have ever been a victim of a crime in the USA or if an immediate family member has ever been a victim of crime in the USA, you may qualify for a U visa.
 Only certain crimes against you or your immediate family member will qualify you or your family member for this visa.
 Some examples are domestic violence, sexual abuse, felony assault, kidnapping, unlawful restraint, human trafficking and others.